Skip to menu Skip to content Skip to footer

 Commonwealth supported places (CSPs)

-Some postgraduate programs have Commonwealth supported places (CSPs) available for eligible students.
+Most postgraduate programs at UQ have Commonwealth supported places (CSPs) available for eligible students.
 A CSP is a place that’s partially funded by the Australian Government.

-The Government subsidises a CSP by paying part of the fee for the place directly to the university.
+The Government subsidises a CSP by paying part of the fee directly to the university.
 The subsidy amount isn't a loan – you don’t have to pay this amount back.

 Learn more about eligibility for CSPs